saschayoung/rpg_coc_order_of_the_stone/narrative/chapter_1.md

 > passengers from all walks of life.
 None of them seem to have been
 > exempt from the butchery and chaos.

-* Description: The promenade deck is the second deck from the top of the ship and contains first- and second-class cabins and amenities, with a large open deck area in the bow.
-Spacious promenades run the majority of the deck’s length, reserved mostly for first-class passengers.
+  * Unless the investigators have lost the maximum number of Sanity points for witnessing mutilated bodies, i.e., 5 (1D4+1), they must make a **Sanity** roll at the sight of yet more badly mauled corpses (1/1D4+1 loss)
-  *
+  * The large deck area at the bow is usually crew-only, and contains various pieces of equipment, capstans, and hatches.
+Behind it, an observation room previously allowed the first-class passengers to watch the crew working.
+The windows there are smashed outward, and the same black ichor the investigators may have found on the shelter deck.
 * Connections:
   * [Boat Deck](#boat_deck) (above)
   * [Shelter Deck](#shelter_deck) (below)